WHO IS ENTITLED TO TAX-FREE GOODS?

 To be entitled to a tax refund, you must present the duty-free slip at customs on leaving France.
 You may be asked to produce the objects purchased so that they can be verified.
 You can easily obtain an electronic duty-free slip by using the Pablo terminals at the airports.

 For an immediate VAT refund, you should present all your documents at the tax refund desk at the airport, the port or the train station from which you are departing.
-Otherwise, you must send the documents by post to a tax refund office such as Detaxe SAS, Premier Tax Free, Global Blue or Detaxe.com.
+Otherwise, you must send the documents by post to a tax refund office such as Detaxe SAS, Global Blue France or Detaxe.com.

 A LAST PIECE OF ADVICE BEFORE LEAVING THE EU VIA FRANCE